What is Email Reputation: All You Need to Know

 Impact of email reputation on email deliverability

-Email reputation significantly impacts email deliverability, akin to how a credit score affects loan approval.
-This reputation, a score based on your email sending practices, is evaluated by internet service providers (ISPs) and email service providers (ESPs).
-A good sender reputation score indicates to ISPs that you adhere to best practices in email campaigns, leading to higher chances of your emails landing in the recipients' inboxes.
-Conversely, a poor score, resulting from issues like high bounce rates or spam complaints, can lead to your emails being directed to spam folders or blocked entirely, drastically reducing the effectiveness of your email program.
+A good score indicates to ISPs that you adhere to best practices in email campaigns, leading to higher chances of your emails landing in the recipients' inboxes. a poor score, resulting from issues like high bounce rates or spam complaints, can lead to s being directed to spam folders or blocked entirely, drastically reducing the effectiveness of program.

 How spam complaints influence sender reputation